MMV-Lab/im2im-paper/manuscript.md

 Large amounts of high-quality segmentation ground truth is not always available, or may require endless effort to collect for a segmentation task.
 CycleGAN-based methods have opened up a new avenue for segmentation without the need for pixel-wise ground truth [@doi:10.1038/s42256-019-0096-2].
 In this subsection, we demonstrate an unsupervised learning-based segmentation method on four examples: 2D tight-junction (via ZO1) segmentation from 2D FP-tagged ZO1 images (max-projected from 3D stacks), and segmentation of nuclei, mitochondria, and golgi from 3D confocal microscopy images.

-To perform unsupervised learning, we used raw images from the hiPS single-cell image dataset [@doi:10.1038/s41586-022-05563-7], as well as their corresponding segmentations (may not be absolute pixel-wise ground truth, but have gone through systematic evaluation to ensure the overall quality).
+To perform unsupervised learning, we used raw images from the hiPSC single-cell image dataset [@doi:10.1038/s41586-022-05563-7], as well as their corresponding segmentations (may not be absolute pixel-wise ground truth, but have gone through systematic evaluation to ensure the overall quality).
 We shuffled the raw images and their segmentations to generate a set of simulated segmentation masks.
 A demonstration of the concept is illustrated in Figure {@fig:unsupervised}-A. Example results for all 3D models are shown in Figure {@fig:unsupervised}-B, and the F1-scores on the test set are summarized in Table {@tbl:unsuper}.

 For the 2D example, we saw that the unsupervised training provides a valuable segmentation, which is reflected by the F1 Score in Table {@tbl:unsuper}.
 For the 3D examples, it has been suggested that the quality of unsupervised nuclei segmentation could be further improved with additional simulation strategies [@doi:10.1038/s42256-019-0096-2].
 Overall, we believe that unsupervised learning offers an effective way to generate preliminary segmentation, which can be further refined through active learning such as the iterative DL workflow described in [@doi:10.1101/491035].